ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - a - React - Connecting React app to the backend.md

 Notes:
 - In this unit we put together all concepts from previous week
   - Only new concepts:
-    - POST to create a resource on API (body of the request + send request onSubmit)
+    - POST to create a resource on API (we send the request onSubmit + we send the details in the body of the axios request)
 - Methodology: build together with students

  -->